-This list is more geared for survival in the wilderness and not so much in the urban lifestyle.
+This list of the best survival books is more geared for survival in the wilderness and not so much in the urban environment.
 These are in no particular order and some topics will overlap, but that’s not a bad thing.
-The more ways you know how to do one thing is best so you can change your technique depending on the situation.
-There are many more books available on the survival subject, this is barely the tip of the iceberg.
+The more ways you know how to do one thing the better you can adapt your techniques to the situation.
+There are many more books available on the survival subject so let this guide serve you as a starting point.

 Best Survival Books

-Although Outdoor Life calls it the “Ultimate” manual, there are more true manuals available.
-This book will serve as a great coffee table read for everyone to enjoy and learn from.
+Although Outdoor Life calls it the “Ultimate” manual, this book will serve as a great coffee table read for everyone to enjoy and learn from.
 Get a sneak peak inside the book at Amazon.
 It’s available in hardcover, paperback, and for the Kindle.

 Survive!Survive! is written by Survivorman, Les Stroud.
 You can’t get any more Canadian than this guy.
 Survive! comes in hardcover, paperback, and Kindle format.